ig248/kerashistoryplot/README.md

 Plots training losses and metrics in Jupyter while training your `keras` model.

-This project started as an attempt to extend [`livelossplot`] (https://github.com/stared/livelossplot), but I realized that a rewrite was easier.
+This project started as an attempt to extend [`livelossplot`](https://github.com/stared/livelossplot), but I realized that a rewrite was easier.
 Key improvements are:

 - keeps full history, including losses for each batch in each epoch
 - plots scatter of batch losses